zaneriley/discord-cogs-for-small-servers/seasonalroles/SPRINT.md

 > - All unit tests must run and pass.
 > - Use the command:
 >   ```bash
->   pytest --maxfail=1 --disable-warnings -q
+>   docker-compose run tests --entrypoint "--maxfail=1 --disable-warnings -q
 >   ```
 >   to verify that tests are green before moving to the next task.